MohamESalem/simple-todo-app/README.md

-**Simple React Todo App**
+#Simple React Todo App

 This is a beginner-friendly Todo List application built using React.
-It’s designed as a foundational project to help you learn and practice core React concepts.
-The app enables users to add tasks, mark them as completed, and delete them.

 ---